goodshuffle/goodshuffle-developer-site/content/docs/components/item-gallery.md

 ## Overview

 Use the `gspro-item-gallery` web component to display a list of items with controls for searching, browsing categories, and filtering items.
-If you don't need any of these controls, consider using an item list instead.
+If you don't need any of these controls, consider using an `gspro-item list` instead.
 It's worth noting, that this web component provides a superset of attributes provided by `gspro-item-list`.
 It may help to [learn more about how to use a `gspro-item-list`]({{< relref "./item-list.md" >}}) because the item-list has a subset of item-gallery attributes.

 ## Parts of a Gallery